open-telemetry/opentelemetry-ebpf-profiler/CONTRIBUTING.md

 ### Becoming a Code Owner

-A Code Owner is responsible for a language interpreter code within the OpenTelemetry eBPF Profiler, as indicated by the [CODEOWNERS file](https://github.com/open-telemetry/opentelemetry-ebpf-profiler/blob/main/.github/CODEOWNERS).
+A Code Owner is responsible for a component (typically a language interpreter) within the OpenTelemetry eBPF Profiler, as indicated by the [CODEOWNERS file](https://github.com/open-telemetry/opentelemetry-ebpf-profiler/blob/main/.github/CODEOWNERS).
-That responsibility includes maintaining the interpreter, triaging and responding to issues, and reviewing pull requests.
+That responsibility includes maintaining the component, triaging and responding to issues, and reviewing pull requests.

 Sometimes a language interpreter may be in need of a new or additional Code